Farmer’s Carry Muscles Worked – Introduction

 This means focusing almost exclusively on the most powerful compound exercises like:

-- pull-ups and avoiding workouts that are longer or more complicated than necessary.
+And avoiding workouts that are longer or more complicated than necessary.

 So, get in, train hard, and get out of the gym – preferably in an hour or less per session.